 Another difference is that since Suede is made from the underside of the animal skin, it is usually thinner and more fragile than leather.
-Also, Suede items cannot be cleaned with cleaning products used for cleaning leather and finally, leather is known to be shinier than Suede.
+Also, Suede items cannot be cleaned with cleaning products used for cleaning leather, and finally, leather is known to be shinier than Suede.

 Is Nubuck Leather Durable?

-Furthermore, Nubuck is also more breathable than synthetic leathers especially when it comes to your Nubuck leather jacket and shoes.
+Furthermore, Nubuck is also more breathable than synthetic leather especially when it comes to your Nubuck leather jacket and shoes.
 However, you should note that, although Nubuck is durable, it’s more vulnerable than other leathers when it comes to stains due to its rough surface.

 Is Nubuck Leather Water-Resistant?

 Just like other types of leather, Nubuck is only water-resistant to a small amount of water.
 Therefore, to make it more water resistance it is usually waterproofed especially clothing such as Nubuck leather jackets and shoes.

 The Nubuck leather waterproof treatment is usually done by a form of spraying which not only prevents you from becoming wet but also makes it more breathable.
 Note that, to ensure your Nubuck leather stays longer, it’s wise you don’t expose any of it to bad weather despite waterproofing.

 When Nubuck gets wet, the color becomes darker although it goes back to its original color once its dries.
 However, if oils, dirt, or mud come into contact with the Nubuck leather they can stain it making it hard to clean.
 That’s why it’s essential you take extra care of your Nubuck leather item when wearing it outside.